typescript-eslint/typescript-eslint/.github/ISSUE_TEMPLATE/typescript-eslint-parser.md

 ---
-name: 'typescript-eslint-parser'
+name: '@typescript-eslint/parser'
-about: Report an issue with the typescript-eslint-parser package
+about: Report an issue with the '@typescript-eslint/parser' package
 title: ''
 labels: 'package: parser, triage'
 assignees: ''